View data lineage on Astro

-- Explore: A real-time overview of all jobs that emit data lineage across your Organization.
-A job can be an Airflow task or any other process configured to emit lineage data to Astronomer, such as a Spark job.
+- Runs: A real-time overview of all runs that emit data lineage across your Organization.
+A run can be an Airflow task run or any other process configured to emit lineage metadata to Astronomer, such as a Spark job.

 - Datasets: A real-time overview of all recent datasets that your DAGs have read or written to.

-- Issues: A view of potential issues or statistical inconsistencies related to your jobs or datasets.
+- Issues: A view of potential issues or statistical inconsistencies related to your runs or datasets.